 GDPR in healthcare

-The GDPR will apply from 25 May 2018.
-As a result, health and social care organisations will have to follow stricter guidelines on the collection, processing and storage of individuals’ data.
+The GDPR superseded the UK Data Protection Act 1998 on 25 May 2018.
+As a result, health and social care organisations must follow stricter guidelines on the collection, processing and storage of EU residents’ personal data.

-IT Governance offers a checklist for organisations at any stage of their GDPR implementation journey.
+IT Governance offers a checklist for organisations at any stage of their GDPR compliance journey.
 This checklist follows guidance from NHS Digital for both healthcare providers and industry partners.

 View the GDPR compliance healthcare checklist >>

 Devised by the UK government, Cyber Essentials is a world-leading, cost-effective assurance mechanism for information security.
 The 2016 National Data Guardian review deems it the minimum standard for healthcare providers, allowing them to demonstrate that they have implemented the most basic cyber security controls.

 Recent reports recommend that all healthcare organisations – both providers and suppliers – achieve Cyber Essentials Plus certification by 2021, in line with the recommendation of the National Cyber Security Centre (NCSC).

 IT Governance offers a range of packages for organisations of all sizes to achieve CREST-accredited certification.
 More details on the benefits of Cyber Essentials Plus are available on our information page.

 Visit the Cyber Essentials Plus healthcare page >>

 The Data Security and Protection (DSP) Toolkit